 If you are thinking of buying a house with a short lease, you should consider asking the current owner to exercise their right to purchase the freehold or you will have to wait 2 years to exercise the right yourself.

 It is advisable to have a lease term of 125 years or more on a house lease.
 However, the minimum lease term requirements for mortgage lenders can be found in the Council of Mortgage Lenders Handbook.

-How Our Statutory Lease Enfranchisement Solicitors Can Help
+How Our Statutory Lease Enfranchisement Solicitors in Manchester & London Can Help

 The process of purchasing the freehold title to a property is not the same as buying a house.
 A leaseholder must meet certain criteria for statutory leasehold enfranchisement rights to come into effect and the process can be complicated.
 Therefore, specialist legal advice is recommended.